-You’ve heard about the new IRS reporting thresholds for Form 1099-K that went into effect this year, but you may have some follow-up questions about how it applies to you.
-Let’s look at some common concerns we see from online sellers and how to handle some unique situations, like pricing and selling inherited items.
+You’ve heard about the new IRS reporting thresholds for Form 1099-K that will go into effect during the 2023 tax year, but you may have some follow-up questions about how it applies to you.
+Let’s look at some common concerns we see from online sellers and how to handle some unique situations, like selling inherited items.

 You only owe income tax on the net profits you make from a sale.
 To determine your profits, you need to keep track of each item’s sale price and any other expenses related to the sale.